-17 Sector-specific rules
+Sector-specific rules

-Are companies in specific industries subject to additional regulations and statutes?
+17 Are companies in specific industries subject to additional regulations and statutes?

 Yes.
 Such industries include, among others, asset management, aviation, banking, consumer finance, factoring, energy, insurance, investment management, media, mining, private security services and telecommunications.
 Share transfers in companies operating in these industries may be subject to the preliminary approval of the relevant regulatory authority.
 Such approval requirement may be absolute or triggered by percentage thresholds depending on the sector.
 In addition, there are some maximum shareholding percentages that apply to foreign investments in certain strategic sectors, such as media, aviation and private security.
-Furthermore, there are also limited restrictions on the ability of companies containing foreign capital to purchase and hold title to some real estate.